sebsylvester/botbuilder-storage/README.md

     // Optional but strongly recommended!
     ttl: {
-        userData: 3600 * 24 * 365 // a year,
+        userData: 3600 * 24 * 365, // a year
-        conversationData: 3600 * 24 * 7 // a week,
+        conversationData: 3600 * 24 * 7, // a week
         privateConversationData: 3600 * 24 * 7
     }
 };

-// Instantiate the adapter with the client and settings. const adapter = new DynamoBotStorage(client, settings)
+// Instantiate the adapter with the client and settings. const adapter = new DynamoBotStorage(client, settings);

 // Configure the bot to use the adapter. bot.set('storage', adapter);